No booking fees on the app

 How much does it cost for a train from Swansea to Cardiff Central?

-The average ticket fare from Swansea to Cardiff Central is about £4.00, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+Ticket prices from Swansea to Cardiff Central average around €5.83, but vary based on travel dates and ticket flexibility.
+To see the exact fare for your trip, please perform a search with your preferred dates.

 How do I find the best train route from Swansea to Cardiff Central?